gruntwork-io/docs/_docs-sources/pipelines/upgrading/index.md

 # Upgrading from the ECS Deploy Runner

-This migration guide is intended for those running the ECS Deploy Runner (EDR) based Gruntwork Pipelines upgrading to Modern Gruntwork Pipelines.
-Modern Gruntwork Pipelines will be referred to simply as Pipelines in the rest of this document, while the prior version will be referred to as EDR Pipelines
+This migration guide is intended for those running the previous version of Gruntwork Pipelines, known as "ECS Deploy Runner" (EDR), who want to upgrade to the latest version of Gruntwork Pipelines.
+We will refer to the latest version of Gruntwork Pipelines simply as "Pipelines" in the rest of this document.

-To accomplish this task, We'll be using EDR Pipelines to deploy Pipelines, then using Pipelines to destroy EDR Pipelines.
+To accomplish this task, we'll be using ECS Deploy Runner to deploy Pipelines, then using Pipelines to destroy ECS Deploy Runner.

+## What's new

+ECS Deploy Runner was designed as a highly secure approach to CI/CD for infrastructure.
+With Pipelines, we adapted the security principles built into ECS Deploy Runner to embrace modern CI system functionality, leaning heavily on GitHub Actions native functionality to create a more streamlined setup experience, and better overall UX.
+The major changes in Pipelines include:

+- **Easier setup.** There are no resources to deploy in AWS (other than granting an OIDC token), and setting up Pipelines amounts to configuring a few GitHub Actions workflows.
+- **Pull-request centric UX.** Pipelines organizes the user experience around the pull request, adding rich indicationg of everything that occurred directly in the pull request comments.
+- **Streamlined updates.** Pipelines has been designed to make getting the latest version published by Gruntwork an easy experience.

 ## Prerequisites